google-research/vision_transformer/README.md

 We also support training in the low-data regime: the `--examples_per_class <K>` option will randomly draw K samples per class for training.

 To see a detailed list of all available flags, run `python3 -m bit_{pytorch|jax|tf2}.train --help`.

+### Available architectures

+We release all architectures mentioned in the paper, such that you may choose between accuracy or speed: R50x1, R101x1, R50x3, R101x3, R152x4.
+In the above path to the model file, simply replace `R50x1` by your architecture of choice.

+We further investigated more architectures after the paper's publication and found R152x2 to have a nice trade-off between speed and accuracy, hence we also include this in the release and provide a few numbers below.

 ### Hyper-parameters